Codebase 101

 }

-import { Request, Response, NextFunction } from 'express'
+import { type Request, type Response, type NextFunction } from 'express'

 import { ProductModel } from '../models/product'